shinzonetwork/docs/docs/indexer/overview.md

 The core indexing engine is written in Go and handles concurrent block processing.
 It connects to managed blockchain nodes via dual WebSocket/HTTP connections and ensures deterministic document IDs, duplicate block protection, and graceful shutdown handling.

-### 2. Managed Blockchain Node Connection
+### 2. Current Supported Chains

-Supports connections to Google Cloud managed Ethereum nodes (or any compatible Geth node) with JSON-RPC and WebSocket endpoints.
+Supports connections to Ethereum Mainnet currently through a Geth client using JSON-RPC and WebSocket endpoints.
 Handles network-level errors with retries and timeouts.

 ### 3. DefraDB